taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Marcia looks over her shoulder, then turns back to Majhee.

-**Marcia, low and careful: "There are rumors that the Space Consortium is trying to *weaponize eSyrup*.
+**Marcia, low and careful: "There are rumors that the Space Consortium is trying to *weaponize* eSyrup.
 I know I sound like a conspiracy theorist, but..."**

 **Majhee, incredulous: "They wouldn't dare--"**

-Felix Barbosa, a scientist in Majhee's lab, appears at the doorway, breathless and in tears.
+Felix, a scientist in Majhee's lab, appears at the doorway, breathless and distraught.

 **Felix: "Majhee, my father-- President Netto!"**